opendatasoft/ods-documentation/source/sourcing_and_processing_data/harvesters/ftp_csv.rst

 FTP CSV harvester
 =================

-Synchronized files and metadata stored on a ftp website
+Synchronize files and metadata stored on an FTP server.

 Parameters
 ----------